scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Back to top

-Back to top links get a 'data-navigation' attribute of `backtotop`.
+Back to top links get a `data-navigation` attribute of `backtotop`.

 {% highlight html %}
 <a href="#page-top" class="ds_back-to-top__button js-initialised" data-navigation="backtotop">Back to top</a>